 - What types of technology do our users use?

 Based on these two factors, we dived into stealth research mode, to go ahead and understand what our users would benefit from.
-In order to create something that’s easy to use, there is HUGE amounts of planning and considerations that need to occur.
+In order to create something that’s easy to use, there is a HUGE amount of planning and considerations that need to occur.

 What do we put in the app?